A world-class institute of changemakers in the deaf and signing community.

 The University will follow the requirements of the Office of Management and Budget (OMB) the Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, known as the Uniform Guidance or 2 CFR 200 and other applicable federal regulations with respect to monitoring its subrecipients of federal awards.

 The University is accountable for responsibly entering into research subcontracts and for appropriately monitoring those subrecipients.
-For subrecipients who expend $500,000 or more per year of federal awards, the University will also comply with the audit requirements of OMB A-133.
+For subrecipients who expend $500,000 or more per year of federal awards, the University will also comply with the audit requirements of Single Audit (formerly A-133).
 There are specific financial and administrative regulations governing the management of federal grants and contracts.
 As such, subrecipients with whom the University contracts to work on federal grants and contracts are also governed by the same regulations.
 Penalties for noncompliance include adverse audit findings, financial liabilities on current and past awards and loss of eligibility to receive future awards.

 A subagreement may be either a subcontract or a subgrant, each of which is an agreement between the University and a third party, to transfer a portion of the University's obligations on a sponsored project to that party.
 The third party in these cases is also known as a subrecipient.

 A simple vendor of goods or services differs from a subrecipient in several ways.
 See Appendix A for help determining if a third party is a vendor or a subrecipient.
 This policy does not apply vendor relationships.

 The University will use the following procedures for its subrecipient compliance:

 Subrecipient Contract Creation